Takaoka Kojo Park 高岡古城公園

 Honoring a local legend

-Fans of Doraemon, one of Japan's most beloved manga characters, should check out the Toyama Art Gallery with its permanent exhibit on the cat's creator, Fujiko F. Fujio.
+Fans of Doraemon, one of Japan's most beloved manga characters, should visit Fujiko .
+F .
+Fujio Hometown Art Gallery with its permanent exhibit on the creator of the Doraemon manga, Fujiko .
+F .
+Fujio.
 Located on the second floor, the exhibit showcases artwork from throughout Fujiko's career, giving context to his famous creation.
 An extensive manga library and information on the principles of manga also cater to more general interests in the medium.

 Just what the doctor ordered